defeo/class-cost/mission-and-policies.md

 are interested in cryptography as an application, with experts in cryptography, who need crucial theoretical input from number theory to design and analyse efficient and secure isogeny-based cryptosystems.

+[Luca: this number theory -> cryptography pipeline sounds too one-sided.
+Can't we make it sound like number theory gets something from it?]

 This combination is particularly timely, given the current global interest in post-quantum cryptography, which responds to the need for private and authenticated communication in an age of quantum supremacy.